ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ### Exception Handling and Validation

+The `ExceptionCollector` class collects and manages exceptions that occur during driver operations, allowing them to be aggregated and thrown as a single `NISemiconductorTestException`.
+This approach helps ensure that all relevant errors are reported together, improving troubleshooting and error visibility.

 Ensure proper exception handling is in place.
 This could include validating input parameters, checking communication status with the instrument, and providing useful error messages if the operation fails.

 **Example**: The [`VerifyTaskType`](https://github.com/ni/semi-test-library-dotnet/blob/12282644789e1f03018b6e3e024829d405ddad1d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DAQmx/Utilities.cs#L18) method is used in DAQmx Digital Input and Analog Input functions to validate the task type and throw error accordingly.